I tried out the ability to manage .env files with 1Password Environments

 Arkana (obfuscated code generation)

-This configuration allows secrets to be managed consistently and securely both locally and in CI/CD.
+This configuration enables consistent and secure secret management both locally and in CI/CD.

 1. Enabling 1Password Developer Features